typedin/altestnate.nvim/README.md

 # altestnate.nvim

 **altestnate.nvim** is a Neovim plugin for easy navigation between test and source files with configurable key mappings.
 It integrates with Neovim's built-in user commands and allows you to quickly toggle between alternate files, open them in new splits, and manage projection files.
+This work is a way to learn a bit about the lua programming language and the neovi api.
+Ugly code to be expected.

 ## Features